“I think you’re cool and all, but I don’t get any romantic vibes between us.”

 Sincerely, Kwapi Vengesayi

-From my new book, Men Cheat More, Women Cheat Better: Stories and Conversations About Love, Life and Everything in Between (2017) Available on Amazon
+(This is an excerpt from Kwapi’s third book, Men Cheat More Woman Cheat Better: Stories and Conversations about Love, Life and Everything in Between)

 Kwapi Vengesayi is an Amazon bestselling author whose books explore captivating musings and thought-provoking conversations about love, relationships, life and our human experience.
 You can find his book on Amazon.
 You can also follow him on Twitter @kwapiv or subscribe to his blog at kwapiv.com